gvwilson/thirdbit/src/fiction/eimin/index.md

 the stranger was younger than I had thought—no more than eighteen.
 His head was shaved,
 not bald,
-and his bare arms were as thick as my thighs.
+and his upper arms were as thick as my thighs.

 Dudir raised his palms in return, then grasped Razi's hand in the city way.